 By Jude-Anne Spencer-Phillip

-Jude-Anne Spencer-Phillip is Senior Communications Manager for the Pennsylvania Convention Center.
+Jude-Anne Spencer-Phillip is Senior Communications Manager at the Pennsylvania Convention Center.